Peppermint Essential Oil

-- Botany: Peppermint is a perennial plant that is a hybrid of Spearmint and a water mint and comes from France, England, and the United States.
-It is part of the Lamiaceae botanical family.
+Peppermint is a perennial plant that is a hybrid of Spearmint and a water mint and comes from France, England, and the United States.

-- Excellent relief from nausea, gastrointestinal discomfort, and other digestive ailments
+- Digestive: relief from nausea, gastrointestinal discomfort, and other digestive ailments

-- Pain relief for musculoskeletal aches, pains, stiffness, cramps, and inflammation
+- Musculoskeletal: soothes aches, pains, stiffness, cramps, and inflammation

-- Supports PMS symptom relief especially for cramps
+- Reproductive: supports PMS symptom relief especially for cramps

-- Pregnancy: helps with nausea, digestive relief, heartburn, hemorrhoids, energy boosts, respiratory support, and improves focus, helps with general discomfort, backaches, cramps, and breast tenderness.
-In Labor & Delivery, it helps to turn the baby into delivery position.
-It can be used after birth to decrease milk supply
+- Pregnancy: Helps with nausea, digestive relief, heartburn, hemorrhoids, energy boosts, respiratory support, and improves focus, helps with general discomfort, backaches, cramps, and breast/chest tenderness.
+In labor & delivery, it helps to turn the baby into delivery position.
+It can be used after birth to decrease milk supply.

-- Respiratory tract health and support for coughs, head colds, common colds, and the flu
+- Respiratory: support for coughs, head colds, common colds, and the flu

-- Supports the Throat chakra associated with expression and communication.
+- Spiritual: Supports the Throat Chakra associated with expression and communication

-- Blends well with: Clary Sage, Eucalyptus globulus, Eucalyptus radiata, Fennel, Hyssop ct 1,8 cineole, Juniper Berry, Laurel, Lavender, Lemon, May Chang, Niaouli, Ravintsara, Rosemary ct cineole, Spearmint, Thyme ct linalool, ct gerianol, or ct thymol, and Wintergreen.
+- Blends well with: Cacao, Chocolate, Clary Sage, Eucalyptus Globulus, Eucalyptus Radiata, Fennel, Green Tea, hyssop ct 1,8 cineole, Juniper Berry, Laurel, Lavender, Leather, Lemon, May Chang, Musk, Niaouli, Ravintsara, Rosemary ct cineole, Spearmint, Thyme ct gerianol, Thyme ct linalool, Thyme ct thymol, Vanilla, White Tea, Wintergreen

 - Peppermint oil should not be applied to the facial region or near the nose of infant or small children due to risk of spasm and respiratory arrest.

-- It is safe to use during the pregnancy, but it can decrease milk supply if you are nursing and should not be used on or near the face of babies and young children.
+- It is safe to use during pregnancy, but it can decrease milk supply if you are lactating and should not be used on or near the face of babies and young children.